2025–26 USM Alger season

 The 2025–26 season, is USM Alger's 48th season and the club's 31st consecutive season in the top flight of Algerian football.
 In addition to the domestic league, USM Alger are participating in this season's editions of the Algerian Cup, the Super Cup and the Confederation Cup.
 The Algerian Professional Football League (LFP) officially released the calendar for the 2025–26 Ligue 1 Mobilis season on July 10, 2025.
-The Ligue 1 will kick off on Thursday, August 21, 2025, and conclude with the 30th and final matchday on May 16, 2026.
+The Ligue 1 kick off on Thursday, August 21, 2025, and conclude with the 30th and final matchday on May 16, 2026.
 As in recent years, league matches will be held every Thursday, Friday, and Saturday, offering better scheduling balance and improved logistical conditions for clubs and broadcasters.

 Review

 Background

 On July 7, 2025, USM Alger officially announced the appointment of Lamine Kebir as the new directeur technique sportif (DTS) for the youth categories.
 He replaces Sofiane Benkhelifa and has signed a two-year contract.
 In its statement, the club recalled that Kebir is no stranger to USMA, having previously led the senior team to success, most notably winning the Ligue 1 title in 2019.
-His return is part of a new strategy focused on youth development, with a mission to lead the club’s academy project and structure and supervise the youth setup.
+His return is part of a new strategy focused on youth development, with a mission to lead the club's academy project and structure and supervise the youth setup.

 The Board of Directors of USM Alger held a meeting on July 12, 2025, by Boubekeur Abid, to discuss several organizational matters.
 The board was reinforced with three new members, Fayçal Ouagnouni, Abdelhak Bousbia and Saïd Isoulah to support the club in the upcoming phase.
 The chairman was authorized to sign a cooperation agreement with the CETIC center to conduct a comprehensive organizational study, including the youth academy.
 He was also granted authority to sign the amateur club agreement for the 2025–26 season.
 The board presented a draft employment contract to Saïd Allik for the position of technical director.
-The proposed contract aligns with Allik’s requests and current labor regulations and will be submitted to the owning company, Groupe SERPORT, for final approval.
+The proposed contract aligns with Allik's requests and current labor regulations and will be submitted to the owning company, Groupe SERPORT, for final approval.

 On July 16, USM Alger has issued an official warning to Cosider and the AVMETAL engineering firm, responsible for building its training center.
 This decision follows several unresolved issues despite repeated notices.
 Key concerns include major delays, non compliant work, and lack of resources.
 There is also a near-total lack of coordination and ongoing tensions between stakeholders.
 The club has given a maximum deadline of 8 days to address the problems.
 If no action is taken, USMA will pursue all necessary legal measures.